swcarpentry-ja/carpentries-coc/topic_folders/policies/code-of-conduct.md

 ##### Following Up with Reporter(s)

-Once a report is filed through the [Code of Conduct Incident Report Form][reporting-form] or other communication channels, the Code of Conduct committee will handle the review and follow up according to the procedures in the [Enforcement Guidelines](#).
+Once a report is filed through the [Code of Conduct Incident Report Form][reporting-form] or other communication channels, the Code of Conduct committee will handle the review and follow up according to the procedures in the [Enforcement Guidelines](#incident-response-procedure-and-enforcement-guidelines).

 #### Incident Response Procedure and Enforcement Guidelines

-This document outlines the Incident Response Procedure and Enforcement Guidelines followed by The Carpentries Code of Conduct Committee (CoCc) once an incident report is received through the [incident report form](https://goo.gl/forms/w9hhjhdxegIYsR9M2), or other channels.
+This document outlines the Incident Response Procedure and Enforcement Guidelines followed by The Carpentries Code of Conduct Committee (CoCc) once an incident report is received through the [incident report form][reporting-form], or other channels.
 These guidelines are used when the CoCc reviews and resolves incidents to ensure consistency, transparency, and fairness.
 The Carpentries has access to legal support through our fiscal sponsor, [Community Initiatives](https://communityin.org/), should there be a need.

 The CoC committee will attempt to ensure your safety and help with any immediate needs, particularly at in-person events.
 The incident reporter(s) will receive an email from the Code of Conduct committee acknowledging receipt of an incident report within 24 hours of the form submission and aims for the same response time through other channels.

 If there is an ongoing incident or a threat to physical safety, the committee’s immediate priority will be to protect everyone involved.
 This means we may delay an "official" response until we believe that the situation has ended and that everyone is physically safe.

 The committee will make all efforts to meet within two business days to review the incident and determine next steps.
 Once the committee has a complete account of the events they will make a decision as to how to respond.
-Examples of possible incident responses are outlined in the Carpentries [Enforcement Guidelines](#).
+Examples of possible incident responses are outlined in the Carpentries [Enforcement Guidelines](#incident-response-procedure-and-enforcement-guidelines).
 The committee will respond within one week to the original reporter with either a resolution or an explanation of why the situation is not yet resolved.

 Once the committee has determined its resolution, the original reporter will be contacted to let them know what action (if any) will be taken.
 The committee will take into account feedback from the reporter on the appropriateness of its response, but may decide not to act on that feedback.